stdlib-js/stdlib/FAQ.md

 ### Import support?

-No. This stance may be reevaluated when the following conditions are met:
+Not at the time.
+This stance may be reevaluated when the following conditions are met:

 1. The specification has finalized.
 1. The specification is widely and consistently implemented.